Oklahoma Sex Offender Registration

 - Severe restrictions on where you can live

 - Severe restriction on where you can work

 - Submission to a blood or saliva test for purposes of a deoxyribonucleic acid (DNA) profile

 The Oklahoma Statutes prescribe stiff penalties for those individuals who fail to meet the required registration requirements:

 Any person required to register pursuant to the provisions of the Sex Offenders Registration Act who violates any provision of said act shall, upon conviction, be guilty of a felony.
 Any person convicted of a violation of this section shall be punished by imprisonment in the custody of the Department of Corrections for not more than five (5) years, a fine not to exceed Five Thousand Dollars ($5,000.00), or both such fine and imprisonment.
 Any person required to register pursuant to the Sex Offenders Registration Act who fails to comply with the established guidelines for global position system (GPS) monitoring shall, upon conviction, be guilty of a felony punishable by a fine not to exceed One Thousand Dollars ($1,000.00), or by imprisonment in the custody of the county jail for not more than one (1) year, or by both such fine and imprisonment.

 If you or a loved one has been labeled a sex offender in Oklahoma, it is imperative that you understand you rights and requirements under law.
-You need an experienced Oklahoma criminal defense attorney, and you need one right now.
-Call the Law Offices of Adam R. Banner, P.C., and retain an accomplished attorney ready to fight for your rights.
+You need an experienced Oklahoma sex offender attorney, and you need one right now.
+Call the Law Offices of Adam R. Banner, P.C., and retain an accomplished criminal defense sex offender lawyer ready to fight for your rights.
 Call us today at (405) 778-4800 for a free consultation.